-Annexure A to the Independent Auditors' Report (continued)
+Annexure A to the Independent Auditors' Report of even date on the financial statements of Malnad Hospital & Institute of Oncology Private Limited (continued)

-- (xiii) According to the information and explanation given to us and based on our examination of the records of the company all the transactions with the related parties are in compliance with Section 177 and 188 of the Act, where applicable and the details of such transactions have been disclosed in the financial statements as required by the applicable accounting standards. - (xiv) According to the information and explanation given to us and based on our examination of the records of the Company, the Company has not made any preferential allotment or private placement of shares or fully or partially convertible debentures during the year. - (xv) According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not entered into non-cash transactions with directors or persons connected with him. - (xvi) According to the information and explanations provided to us, the Company is not required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934.
+- (xiii) According to the information and explanation given to us and based on our examination of the records of the company all the transactions with the related parties are in compliance with Section 188 of the Act, where applicable, and the details of such transactions have been disclosed in the financial statements as required by the applicable accounting standards.
+The provision of Section 177 of the Act is not applicable to the Company. - (xiv) According to the information and explanations give to us and based on our examination of the records of the Company, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year.
+Accordingly, paragraph 3(xiv) of the Order is not applicable. - (xv) According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not entered into non-cash transactions with directors or persons connected with him.
+Accordingly, paragraph 3(xv) of the Order is not applicable to the Company. - (xvi) According to the information and explanations provided to us, the Company is not required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934.

-Firm's registration number: 101248W/W-100022
+For B S R & Co.
+LLPChartered Accountants Firm's Registration No. 101248W/W-100022

-Partner
+Partner Membership No. 060154

-Membership number: 060154 UDIN: 20060154AAAAHG9904
+UDIN: 20060154AAAAHJ4751

-Place: Bengaluru Date: 7 September 2020 Annexure B to the Independent Auditors' report on the financial statements of BACC Health Care Private Limited for the period ended 31 March 2020.
+Annexure B to the Independent Auditors' report on the financial statements of Malnad Hospital & Institute of Oncology Private Limited for the year ended 31 March 2020.